Understanding Church Health

 A Changed Church

 It is one thing to desire a church with a particular set of characteristics; it is quite another thing to motivate and inspire enough people to participate so that it may be said the characteristic permeates your church life.
 The question is, "How do you do that?".

 A Changed Church — One Person At A Time

-We believe if you understand what needs to be done, have transferable concepts and a careful action plan, it is possible to change people one person at a time.
+We believe if you understand what needs to be done, have transferable concepts, and have a careful action plan, it is possible to change people one person at a time.
 When enough people have changed, then your church has changed.
 Jesus did it.
-It’s called discipleship.
+It's called discipleship.

 Fiddling with the color of your brochure isn't going to do it.

 But seeing your ministry as the responsibility to pour your life into the lives of others one at a time helps us be solution-oriented.